arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-4-Creating-Physical-Database-Schema/ReadMe.md

 Insert into Team(team_nm)
 Select distinct team from Stg;

+**no need to insert value for id, it will be auto-incremented.

 **--load data into Position table**
 Insert into Position(position_nm)
 Select distinct position from Stg;

+**since player table has foriegn keys to poistion and team tables, position and team tables should be loaded first.**

 **--insert into Player table**
 Insert into Player(player_nm, team_id, position_id)